planetfederal/sfpark.org/README.md

-# Ready GXP
+# sfpark.org

-The intention of this project is to provide a simple reusable template for GeoExt applications bound for a servlet container.
+The intention of this project is to provide rewrite of the mapping functionality on sfpark.org.

 ## Setup

-    curl https://github.com/opengeo/readygxp/raw/master/readygxp.sh | sh -s myapp

-Enhancements to come later.
-For now, an application can be run as follows:
+    git checkout git://github.com/opengeo/sfpark.org.git

 ## Debug Mode